-The DeathAdder gaming mouse series is by far the most successful and therefore the widely known product the company has ever produced.
+The DeathAdder gaming mouse series is by far the most successful and probably the most well known gaming mouse on the market, and it lives up to it’s name snagging our award as the best FPS mouse for 2019.
 The reason behind the success if their simplistic design, that has been carried from the very first DeathAdder.
 So lets dive in and perform our review of the Razer DeathAdder Elite.

 The Deathadder Elite comes with a 16,000 CPI optical sensor, seldom will someone boost up the CPIs to that figure, therefore, the biggest hitching factor for the DeathAdder Elite is the addition of the PMW-3366 sensor which has been manufactured by Pixart in collaboration with Logitech.
 The sensor has been favored ever since it was introduced back in 2014.
 Some may argue that the sensor is old and may not perform as good as a modern sensor, but those allegations are only limited until you use it and feel the precision that the sensor adds to the DeathAdder Elite.
 The software of course plays a vital role in adding up to the precision and the overall quality of the device.